oddbird/oddleventy/content/blog/2023/components.md

 and only require browser JS
 for things that need dynamic rendering.

-But the farther I go down this path of data-to-html templating, the heavier my components feel -- and the less declarative.
+But the further I go down this path of data-to-html templating, the heavier my components feel -- and the less declarative.